casio/SublimeListTabs/README.markdown

 Shows a quick panel with all of the open tabs.

-I personally don't like showing the sidebar or  tabs so I use this to navigate open files or get a quick overview of what I have open on- demand when I need it.
+Sometimes I want to remove the clutter and only see the edit area so I hide the sidebar and the tabs.
+But now it's hard to get an overview of your opened files and navigate them efficiently.
+To fix this I've created this plug-in that shows your open tabs in a quick panel.

-To install it simply
+To install it simply:

     cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
     git clone https://mads379@github.com/mads379/SublimeListTabs.git

-Now add a key-binding
+Now add a key-binding, I use:

     { "keys": ["super+t"], "command": "list_tabs"},

-# TODO

-- The default view should be the most recent one.
-This makes it easy to toggle between two files.